-- (a) The notice required to be given by the employee to the employer is the same as that for the employer set out in 7.7.1(a) except that no additional notice shall be required for employees of 45 years or more in age. - (b) If an employee fails to give notice the employer shall have the right to withhold monies due to the employee with a maximum amount equal to the ordinary time rate for the period of notice.
+- (a) 2 days' notice of termination is required to be given by the employee to the employer. - (b) If an employee fails to give notice the employer shall have the right to withhold monies due to the employee with a maximum amount equal to the ordinary time rate for the period of notice.